fedora-copr/copr/doc/how_to_upgrade_persistent_instances.rst

 https://docs.pagure.org/copr.copr/how_to_release_copr.html#upgrade-production-machines

-.. note:: Please note that the playbook may stuck longer than expected while waiting for a new
+.. note:: Please note that the playbook may be stuck longer than expected while waiting for a new
           instance to boot.
 See `Initial boot hangs waiting for entropy`_.

 Get it working
 --------------

-The playbook from previous section will most likely **not** succeed.
-At this point you need to debug and fix the issues from running it.
+The playbook from the previous section will most likely **not** succeed.
+At this point, you need to debug and fix the issues from running it.
 If required, adjust the playbook and re-run it again and again.
 Most likely you will also need to attach a volume to it in the `OpenStack instances dashboard`_.